JeffKaten/low-res-platonic-solid-ID/README.md

 #data-set-generation is a Python file which will create and label 50,000 PNG image files: 10,000 unique images of
 each of the five Platonic solids.
 They are produced by applying pseudorandom transformations to a set of vertices of an initial object of each category and calculating the correct pairs of vertices to connect with edges.
-Next, we check for uniqueness before drawing to a low-resolution PNG using the PIL library.
+Next, we check for uniqueness before drawing the "wire-frame" style image to a low-resolution PNG using the PIL library.